 Jose Colon, the author of ‘The Sleep Diet,’ suggests that no one sleeps through the night.
 It is part of our human DNA to wake up periodically throughout our sleep cycles.
 But, you may be asking yourself ‘why do I keep waking up in the middle of the night?’

 It’s not uncommon for the average person to wake up anywhere from 4 to 6 times a night.
 It’s usually a quick moment, followed by going back to sleep almost immediately.
 That’s the key.
 Waking up during the night becomes a problem when it is difficult to go back to sleep.

 If you wake up regularly during the night, you may not even remember it.
 However, waking up and staying awake for any length of time can be detrimental to your sleep cycle.
 That can eventually start to impact your health.
 Do you feel as though you don’t get enough sleep because you keep waking up?
 Then, it’s time to understand what might be causing you to wake in the first place.

 When our bodies don’t have the right salt balance, they try to dispel water.
 So, limiting liquids altogether may not help the problem.
-If you’re getting up several times a night to go to the bathroom, start sipping.
 Add a pinch of salt to a glass of water, and take a few small sips 30 minutes before bed.

 Additionally, be considerate of what you wear to bed and the material of the blankets.
 If you get too hot while sleeping at night, you may want to choose lighter fabrics.